ZakkaryV/rust-book/README.md

 ^^^^^^^^^^^^^^^^^^
 ```
 ### Ch.
 15: Smart Pointers
 Demonstrates a custom Smart Pointer (Struct) who implemenents `Drop` and `Deref`.
-Creates a "recursive list" type that works thanks to `Box`s capability of allocating any value to the heap.
+Creates a recursive list type that works thanks to `Box`s capability of allocating any value to the heap.
+Smart Pointers `Rc` and `Weak` have associated methods to circumvent reference cycles, a type of memory leak.
 ```
 cargo run --bin ch_15_smart_pointers
 ```